 Now in days, mindfulness meditation comes in many forms.
 You can read about it in books, listen to it on apps, or attend a class, workshop or retreat.
 You can practice alone or with others, so it is a great tool for families.

 Families that are curious about or open to meditation can explore it together by meditating together, or supporting each other while meditating on their own.

 To read more about meditation check out this blog and podcast by NY therapist Natalie Baker, LMHC.
-If you are looking for class or retreat this spring, check out the Brooklyn Zen Teen Meditation Program or the upcoming Sky Lake Teen Retreat.
+If you are looking for class or retreat this spring, check out the Brooklyn Zen Teen Meditation Program or programs at Sky Lake.

 5) Neurofeedback training

 Another way to enhance relaxation and deepen meditation is to unplug for a weekly neurofeedback session.
 Neurofeedback is a safe and non-invasive brain training tool that builds resilience and flexibility.
 The NeurOptimal® neurofeedback machine works by training the brain to use present moment information to decide what to do next, rather than old, out-of-date information.

 This advanced brain training technology--developed in part by NASA-level engineers -- works by triggering what is called the orienting response, which is the brain’s ability to sense change in the environment and take in new information about what is different.